Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > I will keep cleaning the board, despite the feedback
 > - #AM - 10/11

-> 2 is a prime number, and it only took us 6 and a bit weeks to get there - #NW - 10/11 mber, and it only took us 6 and a bit weeks to get there - #NW - 10/11
+> 2 is a prime number, and it only took us 6 and a bit weeks to get there - #NW - 10/11

 > “Nicholas Wright..”
 > You need to set your alarm earlier